martinbremmer/cyclonedds/docs/dev/multi_process_testing.md

 ## Requirements
 1.1) Be able to test features using multiple processes.

-1.2) Should be buildable and runnable on multiple platforms including the ones
+1.2) Should be buildable and runnable on multiple platforms (like windows,
-     used in the continues integration context (when they support the features needed for these tests like process creation).
+     linux, mac, etc) including the ones used in the continues integration context (when they support the features needed for these tests like process creation).

 1.3) Results should be easily analyzable within the continues integration
      context and when running locally.